-The Remuneration Committee comprises Elaine Sullivan as Chair and Martin Gouldstone as the other member of the Remuneration Committee.
-The Committee meets at least twice a year.
+The Remuneration Committee is chaired by Elaine Sullivan as Chair with Tracey James as the other member, the Committee meets at least twice a year.

 The terms of reference of the Remuneration Committee give due regard to the interests of shareholders, the Committee seek advice from independent compensation and benefits consultants when necessary.
 The terms of reference include the following responsibilities: